-Indicator Title 4.17.1 Percentage of domestic violence protection orders submitted by the court Clerk to the SAPS or Sheriff within 24 hours from the time the order is granted by the court Definition This indicator measures the percentage of domestic violence protection orders submitted by the court clerk to the SAPS or Sheriff within 24 hours from the time the order is granted by the court.
-Source of Data Domestic Violence Regulations, 2022 Standard Operating Procedure for data collection Integrated Case Management System (ICMS): Domestic Violence Stastical reports Method of Calculation/Assessment Percentage = (Number of domestic violence protection orders submitted by the court clerk to the SAPS or Sheriff within 24 hours from the time the order is granted by the court / Total number of domestic violence protection orders submitted by the clerks of the court to the SAPS or Sheriff) X 100.
-Means of Verification Proof of submission of domestic violence protection orders to the SAPS or Sheriff (acknowledgement of receipt) Assumptions ICMS: Domestic Violence aligned to regulations 11(2), 23(3)(a), and 32 of the Domestic Violence Regulations of 2022; Regular capturing of data on the ICMS: Domestic Violence at court level and supervision by court managers and provincial office; Effective operation of the ICMS: Domestic Violence Stakeholder cooperation and support at court and provincial office levels Disaggregation of Beneficiaries (where applicable) Children, Women, Youth, Older Persons, LGBTQIA+ persons and Persons with Disabilities
+Indicator Title 4.17.1 Percentage of new domestic violence interim protection orders served electronically by a Court Clerk on the respondent not later than 24 hours from the time the order is received from the court by the court clerk Definition This indicator measures the percentage of new domestic violence interim protection orders served via email by the Court Clerk not later than 24 hours from the time the order is received from the court by the court clerk.
+The implementation of the indicator is subject to the submission of the accurate email address of the respondent by the complainant to the clerk of the court.
+Source of Data Domestic Violence Regulations, 2022 Standard Operating Procedure for data collection Integrated Case Management System (ICMS): Domestic Violence Quarterly reports of statistics Method of Calculation/Assessment Percentage = (Number of new domestic violence interim protection orders served via email by the court clerk not later than 24 hours from the time of receipt of order from the court by the Court clerk / Total number of new domestic violence interim protection orders served via email) X 100.
+Means of Verification Prescribed Form 40 of the Regulations Email Delivery report (regulation 32(11)) The time at which the interim protection order is received from the court by the court clerk for electronic service

-Indicator Title 4.17.1 Percentage of domestic violence protection orders submitted by the court Clerk to the SAPS or Sheriff within 24 hours from the time the order is granted by the court Spatial Transformation (where applicable) N/A Calculation Type Non-Cumulative Reporting Cycle Quarterly Desired Performance Speedy service of the domestic violence protection orders on the respondents so as to provide survivors with prompt protection.
+Indicator Title 4.17.1 Percentage of new domestic violence interim protection orders served electronically by a Court Clerk on the respondent not later than 24 hours from the time the order is received from the court by the court clerk Assumptions ICMS: Domestic Violence aligned to regulations 11(2), 23(3)(a), and 32 of the Domestic Violence Regulations of 2022; Regular capturing of data on ICMS: Domestic Violence at court level; Regular and effective supervision by supervisors/ Court Managers, District Managers and provincial offices; Regular and effective functioning of emails; Regular network connectivity; Effective operation of the ICMS: Domestic Violence Stakeholder cooperation and support at court and provincial office levels The complainant has provided the clerk of the court with the accurate email address of respondent Disaggregation of Beneficiaries (where applicable) Children, Women, Youth, Older Persons, LGBTQIA+ persons and Persons with Disabilities Spatial Transformation (where applicable) N/A Calculation Type Non-Cumulative Reporting Cycle Quarterly Desired Performance Speedy service of the domestic violence interim protection orders on the respondents so as to provide survivors with prompt protection.
 Indicator Responsibility Chief Director: Promotion of the Rights of Vulnerable Groups